 Call Us – We Wrote the Book on License Defense

 Becoming a dentist in Hartford is a rewarding yet challenging experience.
 However, the loss of your license or the suspension of your license could result in the loss of clients and even livelihood.
-If you find yourself in a situation where your license is being threatened please contact Hartford dental licensing defense attorney Dennis Mancini.
+If you find yourself in a situation where your license is being threatened please contact a Hartford dental licensing defense attorney on our team.